DomainDrivenArchitecture/ddaArchitecture/en/80_devops/40_architecture/Decisions.md

 ```
 The crate-nanme namespace is the top level and the boundary to the outside.
 All namespaces below are for internal use only.

+## Dimension: Target
+The target configuration is separated from targets content configuration.

 ## Input / Output Spec
 At the level of boundaries all input and output should be described as schema & validated.